near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 $ rm ~/.near/data.tar
 ```

-NOTE: The .tar file is ~32GB (and will grow) so make sure you have enough disk space to unpack inside the data folder.
+NOTE: The .tar file is around 147GB (and will grow) so make sure you have enough disk space to unpack inside the data folder.

 ### 6. Run the node {#6-run-the-node}
 To start your node simply run the following command: